herlesupreeth/CoIMS_Wiki/README.md

 	- If PLMN is not on the following list (https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/master/assets/carrier_list.textpb)
 		Resolution: Refer the following link (https://source.android.com/devices/tech/config/carrierid#integrating_carrier_ids_with_carrierconfig)

-2. Some devices with Samsung Exynos chipset/ Mediatek chipset require ISIM, only USIM is not enough for SIP registrations

-3. Does not seem to work on Samsung devices with Exynos chipset

-4. If the SIM is placed in non-default SIM slot in a multi-SIM phones i.e. SIM in slot 1 (SIM slot 0 (default), SIM slot 1) of device
+2. If the SIM is placed in non-default SIM slot in a multi-SIM phones i.e. SIM in slot 1 (SIM slot 0 (default), SIM slot 1) of device